iJCLEE/BSOD-Error-0xc000021a-fix-guide-/How to fix BSOD Error "0xc000021a > Boot critical file is corrupt.".md

 0./> Navigate to "Troubleshoot" > "Advanced options" > "Startup Settings" > (Press F7) - 7) Disable driver signature enforcement.
 - This allowed me to boot into Windows normally, enabling me to attempt manual fixes.
 I will share my final results once I have completely resolved the file corruption issues.

-Note! - I tried all the options listed below before disabling driver signature enforcement.
-If this step doesn't yield immediate results for you, follow my guide and complete all of the preceding options before resorting to this one.
+Note! - I attempted all the options provided below before disabling driver signature enforcement.
+If this step doesn't produce immediate results for you, please follow my guide and execute all the previous options before resorting to this one.

 ![IMG_5258](https://github.com/iJCLEE/BSOD-Error-0xc000021a-fix-guide-/assets/61095429/15f86720-f3b5-40eb-b058-db12dd0a6d13)